 - □ Mail check to the address currently on file.
-(Signature Guarantee required if address changed within 30 days.) - 🗆 Electronically transfer funds by ACH to my bank.
+(Signature Guarantee required if address changed within 30 days.) - Electronically transfer funds by ACH to my bank.
 (Voided check is required.
 Signature Guarantee required if adding bank within 30 days.) - Deposit cash into my Morrill & Janes Bank and Trust NOW Account.
-(This is not a taxable distribution.) - □ Transfer in Kind my shares to my non-qualified account; Existing Account Number \\\\\\(taxable distribution) - Create New Account (Submit new subscription document if non-qualified account does not exist.
-See product prospectus for requirements.)
-Transfer in Kind my shares to my IRA; Existing Account Number - Create New Account (Must complete an IRA Application to create a new account for Recharacterization or Roth Conversions).
-Mail check to a third party listed below.
+(This is not a taxable distribution.) - Transfer in Kind my shares to my non-qualified account; Existing Account Number - Create New Account.
+(Submit new subscription document if non-qualified account does not exist.
+See product prospectus for requirements.) - □ Transfer in Kind my shares to my IRA; Existing Account Number - Create New Account.
+(Must complete an IRA Application to create a new account for Recharacterization or Roth Conversions). - Mail check to a third party listed below.
 (This will be coded as a taxable distribution.)

-For this payment method, the form must be signed and Signature Guaranteed.
+Form must be signed and Signature Guaranteed for this payment method.
 Please note that this form cannot be notarized.